-Section 138 of the Roads Act requires applicants to obtain consent from the relevant road authority, Transport for NSW (TfNSW) or Council, for the erection of a structure, or the carrying out of work in, on or over a public road, or the digging up or disturbance of the surface of a road.
+Section 138 of the Roads Act requires applicants to obtain consent from the relevant road authority, TfNSW or Council, for the erection of a structure, or the carrying out of work in, on or over a public road, or the digging up or disturbance of the surface of a road.

-The Stage 2A phase will not involve carrying out of work in or under a public road.
+The Stage 2A and Stage 2B works will not involve carrying out of work in or under a public road.
 Dilapidation surveys may be undertaken for which the scope of works has yet to be confirmed.
-Roads identified as transport routes for the Stage 2A works are primarily located within the NSW Ports lease boundary and are managed and owned by NSW

-Ports, and as such are the road authority.
+Roads identified as transport routes for the Stage 2A and Stage 2B works are primarily located within the NSW Ports lease boundary and are managed and owned by NSW Ports, and as such are the road authority.
 No Section 138 permit will be required for the Project.
-Notification and approval has been sought from NSW Ports confirming the use of the identified internal ports roads and laydown area.
+Notification and approval have been sought from NSW Ports confirming the use of the identified internal ports roads and laydown area.